spqchk/see/README.md

     headers:              # Header in response
       Access-Control-Allow-Origin: *
       Set-Cookie: 12345
-    compress:             # File type that needs to be compressed
+    gzip:                 # File type that needs to be compressed
       - html
       - css
     methods:              # Method of allowing requests